annalee-data/retailrevenue-excel/README.md

 -  Worst-case scenario shows a big net loss.

-**Focus on scaling high-margin categories and prepare cost-control strategies in case of revenue decline.**
+⭐️ **Focus on scaling high-margin categories and prepare cost-control strategies in case of revenue decline.**

+## 6. Access
+Due to the Scenario Manager feature, the Excel sheet I attached [here]()